JoshDoody/joshdoody.github.io/_posts/2016-11-06-software-developers-how-to-get-a-raise.md

 - Write more code (cost reduction)
 - Manage more projects or bigger projects (more revenue and cost reduction)
 - Fix more bugs (cost and cycle time reduction)
-- Train new co-workers (cost and cycle time reduction)
+- Train new team members (cost and cycle time reduction)
-- Mentor junior developers (cycle time reduction)
+- Mentor other software developers (cycle time reduction)
-- Take some weekly status reports off of your manager's plate (cost reduction)
+- Take responsibility for a weekly status meeting that your manager usually runs (cost reduction)

-So most of the ways you will add value are *not* revenue generating, but that's ok because they're still valuable!
+Most of the ways software developers add value are *not* revenue generating, but that's ok because they're still valuable!

-That list above should give you some ideas where you can focus to add more value to the company.
-But if you can't think of anything, you can always ask your manager to help you out.
-"I would like to take on more responsibility and add more value.
+That list should give you some good ideas.
+Still can't think of any ways to add more value?
+Ask your manager to help you out: "I would like to take on more responsibility and add more value.
 What else can I do?"

-## Let's dig into "Write more code"
+## “What do you mean ‘Write more code’?”

 "It's easy for *you* to say I should write more code, but I'm already working full-time.
 How am I supposed to that?"

-It's a good question, so let's go deeper on that one and hopefully you'll get some ideas you can use to go deeper on that entire list.
+Good question.
+Let's go deeper on that one and hopefully you'll get some ideas you can use to go deeper on that entire list.

-The obvious way to write more code is to work more hours.
+One way to write more code is to work more hours.
 That *would* probably make you more valuable to your company, but it's not what I have in mind.
 Instead, look at "code" as something more than lines of code.
 Think of it as a tool to help do something.
 Instead of "write more code", we could say "build more tools".

 That's something you can probably do without working more hours.
 How?
 The obvious way is to get more efficient through practice and code reviews.
 If you're more efficient, you can write more code in the same amount of time.

-Or what about learning a new part of the stack?
-If you mostly work on front-end code, instead of learning that new JS library, you could start learning the back-end part of your company's stack so you can work faster with fewer handoffs to other developers on your team.
+Or you could learn a new part of your company's tech stack.
+If you mostly write front-end code, you could start learning the back-end part of your company's stack so you can work faster with fewer handoffs to other developers on your team.
+That might be a more valuable use of your time than learning that new JS library.

 Here's how you might describe the value you add by writing more code:

 > "I started doing code reviews with Sara, and my code has gotten a lot better.
 I'm moving faster and bumping into fewer bugs.
 I also started working on the Ruby on Rails part of our stack so I can integrate our Angular code faster."

-**Write more code.
+## Write more code.
 Add more value.
-Make more money.**
+Make more money.

-In that context, getting a 5% raise every two years is very doable.
-Just look at all the value you can add with *one item* from that list.
+When you add more value than was initially expected, getting an additional 5% raise every two years is very doable.
+Just look at all the value you can add with *one item* from that list!

 As you get more experience, some of these things will happen naturally.
 For example, you'll often be given more projects over time, and that makes you more valuable.
-You might help train new co-workers as they're hired, and *that* makes you more valuable.
+You might be tapped to train new co-workers as they're hired, and *that* makes you more valuable.

-All you're doing is proactively talking to your manager every two years to make sure your salary is adjusted to reflect the additional value you're bringing to your role since your last salary was set.

-So keep track of the ways you grow and add value.
+So [keep track]({{ site.baseurl }}/raise-accomplishments-and-accolades/) of the ways you grow and add value.
 Keep track of your salary increases.
+When your salary lags your value, proactively talk to your manager to make sure your salary is adjusted to reflect the additional value you're bringing to to the company since your salary was last set.
+Every couple of years is a reasonable cadence for those conversations.

-When your salary is lagging your value, it's time to ask for a raise.
-Do that consistently, and **you'll make a lot more money over your career**.
+**Do that consistently, and you'll make a lot more money over your career**.

 {% include drip_form.html form="raise-course" %}